-The EKC Sheppey Junior College is a unique opportunity for students currently in Year 9 (or the equivalent if homeschooled) who want to specialise in Digital or Engineering.
+The EKC Sheppey Junior College is a unique opportunity for students currently in Year 9 (or the equivalent if homeschooled) who want to specialise in Digital Skills or Engineering studies.

 What is Junior College?